 To minimise medication errors across your care settings, you must first identify where, how, and why they occur.
 While it may be a tough task to tackle, it has a tremendous pay-off.
 A proper gap analysis will set a strong baseline for the successful digitisation of the medication management system in your hospital.

-In the next Better webinar, we will be talking to Leo Martin-Scott, Lead ePMA Pharmacist at Taunton & Somerset NHS Trust, about how to build and motivate the team during an ePMA implementation.
+In one of the Better webinars, we talked to David Chalkley, deputy CCIO and Digital Clinical Safety Lead at Taunton & Somerset NHS Trust, about how to build and motivate the team during an ePMA implementation.
 A question for you: who do you think should be in the gap analysis team in the hospital?

 It is essential that while doing the gap analysis nurses, pharmacists, and doctors are included in the process, so that as a vendor we can be sure that our solution covers the great majority of their problems.